majestrate/XD/README.md

 please note that using `go get` disables the webui.

+to compile XD to use [lokinet](https://github.com/loki-project/loki-network) by default use:

+    $ make LOKINET=1

 ### cross compile for Raspberry PI

 Set `GOARCH` and `GOOS` when building with make: